fredericGette/wpi/README.md

 Unhandled Exception: System.Exception: Failed to open device. ---> System.Exception: Failed to open WinUSB device handle.
 ```

+The optional parameter `--repair` can be used when the phone is blocked in Emergency Download (EDL) mode.

 ## Drivers required

 We use USB to establish a communication between the host computer and the phone.
 Three [WinUSB](https://en.wikipedia.org/wiki/WinUSB) drivers have to be installed in the host computer.
 Each of these drivers is used at a different point of the unlock process.
 Usually these drivers are installed with the Windows Device Recovery Tool (WDRT) excepted the Qualcomm driver for the diagnostic interface (PID 9006).